Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 doubled and the Strength check DC to break through it is increased by 10.

+### Iron Walls
-**Iron Walls:** These walls are placed within dungeons around important places such as vaults.
+These walls are placed within dungeons around important places such as vaults.

 **Paper Walls:**Paper walls are the opposite of iron walls, placed as